Kinga-Jaworska/Evidence_FE/README.md

 * ATM saving csv file with overall company report on google drive (in future only for manager role)

 ### To run project:
+It you want to works this with server you need run app https://github.com/Kinga-Jaworska/Evidence_BE

 > npm i

 > npm run dev

 ### Prototype v1 start page: